 vaginal abnormality – baby delivered with postpartum complication.

-Commas are also used in English to shorten down SNOMED terms and/or to construct terms where the most important feature is presented at the head of the phrase.
+Commas are also used in English to shorten down SNOMED CT® terms and/or to construct terms where the most important feature is presented at the head of the phrase.
 Thus,

 sprained thumb, metacarpophalangeal joint, ulnar collateral ligament actually means sprain of ulnar collateral ligament of metacarpophalangeal joint of thumb, and